larseggert/irtf-chair-description/draft-iab-irtf-chair-description.md

 to the IETF.
 The RFC Editor publishes documents from the IRTF and its RGs on the IRTF Stream {{RFC5743}}.

-The IRTF Chair manages the IRTF in consultation with the Internet Research Steering Group (IRSG).
+The IRTF Chair is appointed by the IAB {{RFC2014}} for two-year terms and manages the IRTF in consultation with the Internet Research Steering Group (IRSG) and - for some types of decisions - the IAB.
 The IRSG membership includes the IRTF Chair, the chairs of the various RGs and other individuals ("members at large") from the research community selected by the IRTF Chair.

+There is no general appeals process defined for the IRTF.
+However, {{RFC2014}}
+states that in the case when an RG disagrees with the IRTF Chair's decision to close the group, it can appeal to the IAB.
+Since the IRTF Chair serves at the discretion of the IAB, it has been current practice to generalize this special case in {{RFC2014}}: any grievances related to the IRTF Chair can be taken to the IAB, and it takes appropriate measures.

 # Duties